angel-fontalvo/Tensorflow-Custom-Object-Detection/README.md

   ## Model Validation

    1. Once you have a model that's already trained, you'll have to take a look at how it does.
-Before we can start testing against real images, there's a few things you'll have to do:
+Before we can start testing against images, there's a few things you'll have to do:

       a.
 You'll have to export the inference graph.
 To do so run the following command (from **{LOCALPATH}/models/research/object_detection**):

       python export_inference_graph.py \
       --input_type image_tensor \